saul/fsharp-type-safety-talk/slides.md

 # Implementing Teq

-So I haven't mentioned how this whimsical `Teq` is implemented.
+So I haven't mentioned how this magical `Teq` is implemented.

-It's a lot simpler than you'd imagine!
+It's not as complex as you're imagining 🙏

 --